 If Blake wants to use your song, he will use his own vocals and his own production team to record a final version to generate income, which is known as the master.

 A Demo used as a Master

-In some cases, songwriters will want to use their demo as a master (a recording of the song’s composition that is made available to the general public, and usually intended to generate income).
+In some cases, songwriters will want to use their demo as a master.
+A master is a recording of the song’s composition that is made available to the general public, and is usually intended to generate income.
 Some examples of income generation are:

 – Licensing the recording for TV shows, commercials, or movie placements (also known as sync placements).

 – Streaming the recording on Spotify, Apple Music, Pandora, Amazon Music, YouTube (monetized), or other streaming services.

 – Making the recording available for purchase (online, or with a physical copy like a CD)

 If you’d like to use your demo recording to generate income (and not just to pitch to artists like “Blake Shellfish”), you will need to make sure you own the master rights.
 Did you produce, play, and sing on the recording?
 If yes, then you most likely own the master rights.
 If no, you will need to purchase a Master Release (also known as the Work For Hire form).
 A Master Release transfers the master rights to you so that you receive all the royalties and placement income from the master recording instead of the creators.

 Most people confuse master rights (the recording side) with composition rights (the publishing side).
 In the world of copyright law, the master is owned by the creators of the recording, while the composition rights are owned by the writers of the song (and their publishers).
 If you aspire to be a professional songwriter, it’s very important to understand the differences between the two.
 Stay tuned for a follow up blog post about Publishing rights.
 In the meantime, check out some “copyright basics” from TuneCore!